pendoagnes222/alx-low_level_programming-2/0x0E-structures_typedef/README.md

-Writting a function that initializes a variable of type struct dog.
+2. Writting afunction that prints a struct dog